Pazabal/fleetman/README.md

 # Fleetman Project

-This project creates a Kubernetes cluster using kops in an AWS EC2 t2.medium instance with four nodes.
+This project creates a Kubernetes cluster using kops in an AWS EC2 t2.medium instance with 6 pods.

-## The nodes include:
+## The pods include:

 - Position Simulator: A service that simulates the positions of vehicles in a fleet.
 It generates random GPS coordinates and sends them to the Position Tracker service.